 (a) By the ESP.
 The ESP may terminate this Agreement prior to the end of the term specified in Article II in the event that the Charter School fails to remedy a material breach within 30 days after written notice from the ESP.
 A material breach includes, but is not limited to (i) the Charter School's failure to pay any fee or reimbursement as required by the terms of this Agreement, (ii) adoption by the Charter School of an Educational Program in substantial variance from the material recommendations of the ESP, or (iii) an act or omission that causes the ESP to be unable to perform its material obligations under this Agreement.
-Termination by the ESP will not relieve the Charter School of any obligations for payments outstanding to the ESP as of the date of termination or liability for financial damages suffered by the ESP as a consequence of the Charter School's breach (or of the ESP's termination as a result thereof) of this Agreement.
+Termination by the ESP will not relieve the Charter School of any obligations for payments outstanding to the ESP as a consequence of the Charter School's breach (or of the ESP's termination as a result thereof) of this Agreement.